glocklueng/fuelgauge/README.md

 ![](./hardware/IMG_3884.JPG)

-Hacked into a China made $5 USB OLED USB fuel gauge
+Hacked into a China made $5 USB OLED USB fuel gauge.
+By averaging ADC readdings, resolution up to 1mV and 1mA.
+Accuracy is 5%~10% due to poor voltage reference and RC clock.

 ## Requirements